Achirus achirus

-The drab sole (Achirus achirus) is a brackish water-dwelling sole of the genus Achirus native to the waters of South America, the Gulf of Mexico and the Caribbean Sea.
+Achirus achirus, the drab sole, is a brackish water-dwelling sole of the genus Achirus native to the waters of South America, the Gulf of Mexico, and the Caribbean Sea.
 The drab sole is also commonly used by humans as an aquarium fish.

 Biology

 The drab sole, like most flatfish, has both eyes on the same side of its head as an adult.
 It is brown with green fins and the body (including the fins) is covered in black spots.
 It can grow to a size of 37 cm (although they average only about 30 cm) and have been recorded as weighing up to 1 kg.
 The fish is an obligate carnivore and its diet consists of various smaller finfish and crustaceans living in the sediment.

 Environment

 The drab sole is a type of flatfish that lives on the bottoms of brackish and freshwater rivers and estuaries around the Gulf of Mexico and along the coast of South America.
 It dwells generally in only shallow water, living in areas of about 1–20 meters in depth.
 It is also an amphidromous fish, with migrational patterns that are not unlike some species of salmon.